 Provides a lower monthly benefit than the Basic Allowance but guarantees monthly payments that equal the total of your retirement benefit's Present Value.
 The Present Value of your benefit is calculated at the time of your retirement.
-If you die before receiving monthly payments that add up to the Present Value, the remaining payments will be paid in a lump sum to your designated beneficiary or beneficiaries who remain alive (or, if there are no surviving beneficiaries, to your estate).
+If you die before receiving monthly payments that add up to the Present Value, the remaining payments will be paid in a lump sum to your designated beneficiary or beneficiaries who remain alive.
 Option 1 does not provide for continued beneficiary health coverage after your death.